SwiftJava/swift-android-opengl/README.md

 # OpenGLESv2 Swift package

-Allows using `OpenGLESv2` in other Swift packages.
+Allows use of `OpenGLESv2/3` in Swift package manager projects.